theopensystemslab/digital-planning-data-schemas/IMPLEMENTATION.md

    */
   totalPages: number;
   /**
-   * Represents the total number of items returned by the current query */
+   * Represents the total number of results returned by current query */
   totalResults: number;
   /**
-   * Represents the total number of items in the database (unfiltered) */ totalItems?: number;
+   * Represents the total number of items available in the database (#nofilter) */ totalAvailableItems?: number;
 }
 ```